 The centers, which are licensed by the Pennsylvania Department of Public Welfare, operate weekdays from 6:30 a.m. – 6:00 p.m., and accept Lackawanna County CCIS and other funding.

 The pre-school programs (ages 3-5) follow an instructional early childhood learning curriculum, while the before and after-school program (ages 6-12) includes homework supervision, physical activity, field trips, and other fun educational activities.
 Transportation for school-aged children is provided within the Scranton, Dunmore, and Riverside School Districts.
 During the summer, enrolled children aged 5-12 are automatically eligible to participate in UNC’s Project Hope day camp.

-For more information about UNC’s child care centers, see below, or call UNC’s Director of Child Care, Michael McHale at 570-344-9882.
+For more information about UNC’s child care centers, see below, or call UNC’s Director of Child Care, Tammy Marcinkevich at 570-344-9882.